tarmo888/bb-convert/README.md

 [![Screenshot](bb-convert.png)](https://tarmo888.github.io/bb-convert/)

 ## Pre-filling inputs
-It is possible to prefill form fields to request somebody to send, for example, 1 million Venezuelan Bolívar (VEF) by sending them a [link like this](https://tarmo888.github.io/bb-convert/#amount=1000000&currency=VEF&address=NTYO4ZKPRBPXW6WY2QUMJBPNDLOGX5OJ) (obviously with your own address).
+It is possible to prefill form fields to request somebody to send, for example, 5 USD by sending them a [link like this](https://tarmo888.github.io/bb-convert/#amount=5&currency=USD&address=NTYO4ZKPRBPXW6WY2QUMJBPNDLOGX5OJ) (obviously with your own address).
 Just type in new values and it generates a new link on your browser address bar.

+## Custom currency rate
+If there is some currency missing from the list of currencies, but you know the rate then it is also possible to enter your own custom rate and it will create [link like this](https://tarmo888.github.io/bb-convert/#amount=5&currency=2500&address=).

 ## QR code generator
 There is also a QR code generator on this tool that could be useful for seller, who can enter the number in their local currency and show the QR code to buyer.
 Just fill all fields correctly and `QR code for mobile wallet` link will appear under the calculated amounts.